wintercounter/mhy/docs/processes/tsc.md

 # tsc

-- Environment: `development`
 - By default `tsc` is only used for type-checking and to generate `.d.ts` files.
 Compilation is done by `babel`.
-- Inside `ui` the `-w` flag is being added to the command to automatically watch for changes.

 > A `tsconfig.json` is required for you to have at your project's root folder. `mhy` will create one if it doesn't exists yet.